cultureandempire/cultureandempire.github.io/README.md

 Operation Payback was very significant.
 It was ostensibly a non-violent protest against the banks and payments processors who had tried to strangle Wikileaks.
 However, what it really signified was the escalation of the war between the Spider and Para-state, and the digital revolution.

 Anonymous, worthy of a book in themselves, had sharpened its teeth against Scientology, no easy target, and now it attacked the financial system, and by implication, the US Government.
-The arrest of young male protesters -- including a 16-year old Dutch boy -- and indictment for high crimes against the State is a classic old men vs. dangerous young men story line.
+The arrest of young male protesters -- including a 16-year old Dutch boy -- and indictment for high crimes against the State is a classic old men versus dangerous young men story line.

 We've seen that Bank of America conspired with private companies to, in their own words, "Commit cyber attacks against the infrastructure" of Wikileaks.org.
 This, we see, is perfectly acceptable.
 However, to conduct the equivalent of a non-violent street protest against PayPal's Internet headquarters is a federal crime leading to arrest and prosecution.
 There is not even the pretense of impartiality.